 "The sound of this new guitar pickup is as close to that of a good quality mic as you've ever heard from a guitar pickup...."

 The HFN's give you a sound that is much more realistic than that of under the saddle pickups.
 Along with being simple to install, these pickups exhibit excellent feedback rejection and good string to string balance.

-The HFN series for steel string guitars is available in three basic model ranges: As the HFN Player (passive) which does not come with a preamp, as the HFN Active which comes with a single channel endpin jack preamp, and as the HFN Artist which comes with a two channel endpin jack preamp that can be run on phantom power.
+The HFN series for steel string guitars is available in three model ranges: As the HFN (passive) which does not come with a preamp, as the HFN Active which comes with a single channel endpin jack preamp, and as the HFN Artist which comes with a two channel endpin jack preamp that can be run on phantom power.

 The HFN is designed to give you a full, rich sound and will reproduce exactly what your guitar sounds like.

 The HFN series of pickups utilizes an elegant combination of materials: rosewood for its main structure and arching with a light weight brass shell for its noise shielded piezo unit.
 Total weight of the pickup is a very light 0.2 ounces (7 grams).
 It will not affect the acoustic sound of the instrument when not in use.

 The HFN will fit virtually any X braced steel string acoustic guitar whether it has a pin bridge or not.
 The only hole that you need to drill is for the endpin jack or endpin jack preamp.
 The HFN's have been tested on and installed in 7 and 8 string guitars and also work very well in those instruments.

 channel Player endpin jack preamp.
 The HFN Active VT comes with

 the same Player endpin jack preamp and adds a set of volume and